revilofr/js_training/Training_5_Express/learning_express_with_twitter/README.md

 ]
 ```
 Note: only text property is relevent here as it is the only one that
-should be take into account by the ejs view.
+should be taken into account by the ejs view.

 Feel free to adapt, enhance, share, and so on ;)